 If you are in need of a helping hand, contact Sara Nelson

 In Spring 2017 St. Stephen’s introduced an exciting new lay pastoral care program, the Lay Chaplain Program.
 The program trains lay persons to provide pastoral care to people with a wide range of needs.
 Anything from people living in residential facilities in need of spiritual companionship, to people experiencing challenging life-changing circumstances who need spiritual and pastoral support.
 The program is comprised of twelve initial modules over 8 – 10 weeks, and ongoing monthly training thereafter.
 The program is designed to include opportunities for participants own spiritual growth and formation as well as basic pastoral care skills.
-Please contact Rev. Jane ( or 254-3770 x 15) if you want to learn more.
+Contact Rev. Jane ( or 254-3770 x 15) to learn more.

 Prayer Groups are teams of people who pray for the specific needs of our community and the world.
 At St. Stephen’s they pray daily at Morning Prayer, weekly at our Wednesday Eucharist, and monthly at meetings of our Intercessory Prayer Group.
-To join the group or be added to the prayer list, contact Fr Steve or Rev Jane
+To join the group or be added to the prayer list, contact Rev Steve or Rev Jane